geneontology/go-hosted-wiki/README.md

 This is to test the mediawiki dumps from the hosting service.

-## Preparation
+## Get data

-- Download dumps and prepare them
+- Download dumps and prepare data files
   - Download
 	- Go to the Control Panel
 	- Go to "Backup"